How to do Curtsy Lunges – Summary

 It’s a general rule of any exercise.
 The muscles that aren’t meant to be used, should be stationary throughout the movement.

 Make sure that your hips are kept square when lowering yourself down.
 This will keep the strain where it needs to be and keep you balanced during the motion.
+Opt for good seamless workout shorts to maximize efficiency.

 Unnecessary Knee Extension